Seamus Hinz

 About Me

 Hello, my name is Seamus Hinz.
-I'm a student at the University of Florida studying Computer Science and minoring in Business Administration.
+I'm a student at the University of Florida studying Computer Science and minoring in Business Administration and pursuing the AI Certificate.

 I began programming by making small games in high school.
 Over time, I came to realize how much I enjoyed the programming side, and I began to learn about what else I could create with code.
 I'm interested in learning more about software and web development, as well as backend infrastructure.